 Becoming a paid blogger isn’t an easy as some people may think.
 It takes a lot of hard work, time and patience.
 There are so many ways to can you can monetise your blog.
 You can monetise by adding ads, work with affiliate marking, and so much more.
 But you need to choose with monetising technique is best for you.
 You can also learn how to monetise your blog without ads; because from my experience blog-ads suck for monetising.
-But this is from my personal experience, but this post will explain why.(This post may contain Affiliate links, For more information please click check out my disclosure policy)
+But this is from my personal experience, but this post will explain why.(This post may contain affiliate links which means I will be making commission if you purchase through these links.
+I only promote products I trust and have used myself, For more information please click check out my disclosure policy)

 What you want to see after a hard day of working on your blog is that overnight you’ve have made hundreds of sell.
 And these sells are all from the different techniques you use to monetise your blog.
 This is what you should desire for as a professional blogger and any other personal goals you may have.
 Monetising your blog isn’t as easy as you would like to think.

 But I am telling you to know those little ads that you have on your sidebars to help earn money isn’t the way to go.
 This may shock you, but I will explain.